hakiour/JokeManager/doing.md

 we can see that we have the executable permision on the gtmp script.

 ## Configuration file
 The configuration file is were the global settings for this script are setted.
+By default the file name is `gtmp_config`, saved on the same folder as the gtmp script.

 ### Parameters
 * *<b>$path</b> = /home/hamza/gt-mp/* : The path of the executable server file, in this case, under the folder `/home/hamza/gt-mp/` I have the `GrandTheftMultiplayer.Server.exe` executable file.